$5 MILLION OR MORE

 David Fawcett ’61 arrived at Webb in the fall of 1958, and the generosity of his family, especially his parents, W. Russell Fawcett and Priscilla Damon Fawcett, has been felt faithfully on campus every year since.
 Among the family’s larger gifts are Webb’s stately, octagonal W. Russell Fawcett Library and a bequest to complete renovations to the Jameson Dormitory.
 Dave ’61 has been a member of the Webb faculty for 38 years and, along with his wife, math teacher Diane Wilsdon, has quietly and thoughtfully enriched the lives of thousands of Webb students through his wisdom and support.
 The David D. Fawcett and Diane C. Wilsdon Scholarship Fund honors their legacy.

 Charline E. and Michael T. Gallagher (P ’07, ’09)

-Michael and Charline Gallagher have been instrumental in supporting Webb’s campus master plan.
-Their gifts have supported the Kirkhill Dorm renovation, the campus turn-around and the reconstruction of the student quad area.
-The Gallaghers, parents of Candace ’07 and Michael ’09, have focused their support on improving the living spaces on campus in an effort to provide the best living environment possible for all Webb students.
+Michael and Charline Gallagher were instrumental in supporting Webb’s campus master plan.
+Their gifts have supported the Kirkhill Dorm renovation, the campus turnaround and the reconstruction of the student quad area.
+The Gallaghers, parents of Candace ’07 and Michael ’09, focused their support on improving the living spaces on campus in an effort to provide the best living environment possible for all Webb students.